zendframework/ZF2Package/README.md

   `php scripts/release-all-packages.php`

+For Composer:

+* Run:

+  `php scripts/make-all-composer-packages.php`

+* Finally, run:

+  `php scripts/release-all-composer-packages.php`

 That's it.
-Then add the new files, commit, and push to the github repository.
+Then add the new files & the changed packages.json, commit, and push to the github repository.

 Building full/minimal packages